 It is your responsibility to keep all records associated with your I-20 up to date by contacting your International Student Advisor (ISA).
-The Center for Global Engagement Office is not notified of changes to address and program of study by other departments, so it is your responsibility to contact your ISA.
+The Global and Multicultural Engagement Office is not notified of changes to address and program of study by other departments, so it is your responsibility to contact your ISA.

 To stay in status